-- the composition and operation of the Board and its Committees are detailed in the Directors' Report and in the Audit Committee's report; - the Board's policy on diversity and information on Board diversity is in the Directors' Report; - · the Company's approach to internal control and risk management is included in the Audit Committee's Report; - the contractual arrangements with the Manager and details of the annual assessment of the Manager may be found in the Directors' Report - · the Company's capital structure and voting rights are summarised in the Directors' Report; - · the substantial interests disclosed in the Company's shares are listed in the Directors' Report; - the rules concerning the appointment and replacement of Directors are contained in the Company's Articles of Association and are summarised in the Directors' Report.
-There are no agreements between the Company and its Directors concerning compensation for loss of office; and - the powers to issue or buy back the Company's ordinary shares, which are sought annually, and any amendments to the Company's Articles of Association require a special resolution (75% majority) to be passed by shareholders and information on these resolutions may be found in the Directors' Report.
+- the composition and operation of the Board and its Committees are detailed on pages 35 and 36 and on page 40 in respect of the Audit Committee; - the Board's policy on diversity and information on Board diversity is on page 33; - the Company's approach to internal controls and risk management is detailed on page 41; - the contractual arrangements with the Manager are set out on page 32 while details of the annual assessment of the Manager may be found on page 35; - the Company's capital structure and voting rights are summarised on page 32; - the substantial interests disclosed in the Company's shares are listed on page 37; - the rules concerning the appointment and replacement of Directors are contained in the Company's Articles of Association and are summarised on page 44.
+There are no agreements between the Company and its Directors concerning compensation for loss of office; and - the powers to issue or buy back the Company's ordinary shares, which are sought annually, and any amendments to the Company's Articles of Association require a special resolution (75% majority) to be passed by shareholders and information on these resolutions may be found on pages 37 and 38.